braudypedrosa/bp-animate/README.md

 - `bp-animate` - Required base class.
 Doesn't start animation itself, but enables viewport detection.

 ### State Classes
-- `bp-is-visible` - Automatically added when element enters viewport (works with or without animation classes)
+- `bp-is-visible` - Automatically added when element enters viewport AND is actually visible (works with or without animation classes)
+- `bp-is-hidden` - Automatically added when element is in viewport but NOT actually visible (e.g., opacity: 0, display: none, etc.)
 - `bp-is-animating` - Automatically added when element enters viewport and has an animation class (triggers animation)
 - `bp-is-done-animating` - Automatically added when animation completes